Kathryn Lee - 29 Jul, 2021

-If you intend to purchase (or have already purchased) and sell a property, it’s inevitable that you will have to deal with the capital gains tax on some level.
-By familiarising yourself with the capital gains tax ahead of time, you can save yourself time, stress and money when the time comes to sell.
+If you intend to purchase (or have already purchased) and sell a property, it’s inevitable that you will have to deal with capital gains tax on some level – even if it’s just working out whether or not you’re liable.
+By familiarising yourself now, you can help prepare yourself for when it comes time to sell.

 Read on for our ultimate guide to the CGT, including how to calculate capital gains tax, how to avoid or minimise the amount you pay and more.